InvestEngine Review (2026):

 What InvestEngine actually is

 InvestEngine is a UK ETF platform that offers two routes into the market — build it yourself, or hand it to them.
-The distinction shapes every cost and experience decision on the platform.
+That single distinction shapes every cost and experience decision on the platform.

-It works through a single app with access to Stocks and Shares ISAs, General Investment Accounts (GIAs), and a Self-Invested Personal Pension (SIPP).
-All three wrappers are available on both DIY and Managed routes.
+The platform operates through a single app and website, with access to Stocks and Shares ISAs, General Investment Accounts (GIAs), a Self-Invested Personal Pension (SIPP), and a Business Account for limited companies investing surplus cash.
+All personal wrappers are available on both DIY and Managed routes.

 DIY vs Managed: which route fits you